ArchiveBox/ArchiveBox/README.md

  - screenshot: `RESOLUTION` values: [`1440,900`]/`1024,768`/`...`
  - user agent: `WGET_USER_AGENT` values: [`Wget/1.19.1`]/`"Mozilla/5.0 ..."`/`...`
  - chrome profile: `CHROME_USER_DATA_DIR` values: [`~/Library/Application\ Support/Google/Chrome/Default`]/`/tmp/chrome-profile`/`...`
     To capture sites that require a user to be logged in, you must specify a path to a chrome profile (which loads the cookies needed for the user to be logged in).
 If you don't have an existing chrome profile, create one with `chromium-browser --disable-gpu --user-data-dir=/tmp/chrome-profile`, and log into the sites you need.
-Then set `CHROME_USER_DATA_DIR=/tmp/chrome-profile` to make Bookmark Archiver use that profile.
+Then set `CHROME_USER_DATA_DIR=/tmp/chrome-profile` to make ArchiveBox use that profile.
  - output directory: `OUTPUT_DIR` values: [`$REPO_DIR/output`]/`/srv/www/bookmarks`/`...` Optionally output the archives to an alternative directory.

  (See defaults & more at the top of `config.py`)